NotTooMuch

 What it costs

-Users who care about their health data — most of them — lose trust quickly when they can't find or understand privacy controls.
-In health tech, trust isn't optional.
-It's the entire foundation of retention.
+• Most users care deeply about their health data, and they lose trust quickly when they can't find or understand privacy controls.

 What good looks like

-Make privacy controls visible, understandable, and easy to act on.
-Surface key controls during onboarding.
-If they're hard to find, users assume you're hiding something.
+• Make privacy controls visible, understandable, and easy to act on.

 In health tech, trust isn't a feature.
 It's the foundation.